MicrosoftDocs/xamarin-docs/docs/ios/platform/wide-color.md

 - Export image assets as 16-bit PNG files with an embedded "Display P3" ICC profile.

 > [!IMPORTANT]
-> **NOTE:** Using the **Save for Web** or **Export Assets** features found in most popular image editing software _will not_ work for wide color images since these features have not been updated to support the required file format specifications yet.
+> Using the **Save for Web** or **Export Assets** features found in most popular image editing software _will not_ work for wide color images since these features have not been updated to support the required file format specifications yet.

 ### Supporting Wide Color with Asset Catalogs